67272-App-Design-Dev/Lab_09_ChoreTrackerAPI_starter/README.md

      - password_digest (string)
      - api_key (string)
      - active (boolean)

+   Make sure you run `rails db:migrate` so that the schema is updated with this new model!

 2. For now let's fill the User model with some validations.
 This is pretty standard and we have already done something similar before, so just copy paste the code below to your User model.